-An Appellant may file a brief in reply within fifteen days after the filing of the Respondent's brief.
+An Appellant may file a brief in reply within fifteen days of filing of the Respondent's brief.
+Where limited to sentencing, a brief in reply shall be filed within ten days of filing of the Respondent's brief.

-Rule 114 Date of Hearing
+Rule 114 Date of Hearing (Adopted 11 Feb 1994)